Massage Therapy Practice Communicable Disease Prevention Protocol

-- Patient symptoms of illness screening will continue prior to all scheduled appointments.
+- Patient symptoms of illness, exposure, and travel screening will continue prior to all scheduled appointments.
 The patient will be contacted 24-48 hours before their appointment time to complete the screening.
-Stay home and reschedule your appointment if you or your household members are unwell.
-The patient is required to complete pre-treatment screening questions with the RMT prior to every appointment.
-The patient will receive a phone call (for initial patients) or text message (for subsequent patients) the day before their scheduled appointment.
-If the patient answers "yes" to any of the questions, they must thoroughly discuss their answer with the RMT to assess eligibility for receiving treatment, to ensure the lowest possible risk to the RMT's practice environment.
+Reschedule your appointment and stay home if you are unwell.
+Patients are required to complete pre-treatment screening questions with the RMT prior to every appointment.
+The patient will receive a text message the day before their scheduled appointment.
+If the patient answers "yes" to any of the questions, they must thoroughly discuss their answer with the RMT to assess eligibility for receiving treatment; this ensure the lowest possible risk to the RMT's practice environment.
 It is mandatory to complete this pre-treatment screening; any incomplete screening will result in the appointment being automatically canceled.
-If a patient has been found to be withholding information, or not honestly/fully disclosing symptoms or exposure risk information, that is pertinent to the safety of the RMT's clinic environment, the therapeutic relationship with this patient will be terminated immediately; the patient will not be welcome to return to the clinic to receive further massage therapy care from the RMT.
+If a patient has been found to be withholding information, or not honestly/fully disclosing symptoms or exposure risk information that is pertinent to the safety of the RMT's clinic environment, the therapeutic relationship with this patient will be terminated immediately and the patient will not be welcome to return to the clinic to receive further massage therapy care from the RMT.